2022 Investment Plan and Transport 2050: 10-Year Priorities

 • How can the planned rapid buses work without removing lanes for cars (will have to remove car lanes to make it work which is ok) E:G the 240 from N Van to DT backs up along Marine Drive with cars blocking the way now, and then to an inadequate 3 lane LG bridge as it is.
 Need above ground skytrain to N Shore as a real fix to the NS transit problems.
 Also, the current 240 bus route needs double length buses all day now (instead of 1 out of 4 buses) , the R2 NS bus has the double length buses with a really low loading factor and runs every 7 mins.
 The R2 Should run DT instead of to Park Royal.

-BB asked about 2 years ago
+BB asked over 2 years ago

 Additional work and public consultation will be needed to determine any potential lane reallocation for Bus Rapid Transit (BRT).
 At this point in time, we are asking the public for input on which corridors should be prioritized for this additional work.